Pakistan will not restore ties with India until New Delhi reconsiders its decision on Kashmir (Imran Khan) | ExBulletin

 “I want to make it clear that diplomatic relations will not be restored with India until it reverses the illegal measures of August 5, 2019,” Khan said, addressing the National Assembly.

-Khan said that “all of Pakistan stands alongside its Kashmiri brothers and sisters.”
+Khan said that “all of Pakistan support their Kashmiri brothers and sisters”.

 His statement comes amid reports of clandestine contacts between the two sides that led to a ceasefire on the Line of Control in February, but no further movement has been reported to normalize relations.